Microwave-activated gates between a fluxonium and a transmon qubit: Architectures based on fluxonium and transmon

-Based on our numerical simulations, we have identified the 9 most likely frequency collisions for our architecture, listed in~\cref{tab:freq_colisions}.
+Frequency collisions generally lead to an increase in the infidelity or time-duration of the targeted two-qubit gate due to an increase in leakage and crosstalk.
+Based on our (noiseless) numerical simulations, we have identified the 9 most likely frequency collisions for our architecture, listed in~\cref{tab:freq_colisions}.
 Each collision involves either only the control fluxonium and target transmon or it further involves a spectator transmon, coupled to the fluxonium.
 The impact of each collision can be understood as follows: Type 1 collisions lead to a high residual $ZZ$ coupling between the transmon and the fluxonium qubit.
 This has to be avoided as it gives strong $ZZ$ crosstalk when we do not want to couple the qubits.
 We define the bound around this collision such that $\xi_{ZZ}/2\pi \leq 1 \, \mathrm{MHz}$.
 Collision type 2 defines conditions leading to a relatively long CR gate time $t_{\mathrm{gate}} \gg 100 \, \mathrm{ns}$, as it breaks the condition in Eq.~\eqref{eq:transmon-freq-condition}.
 Type 3 (resp. type 4) collisions are two-photon transitions due to the drive at frequency $\omega_d=\omega_t$ which lead to the fluxonium leaking from $\ket{0}$ to $\ket{4}$ (resp. $\ket{1}$ to $\ket{5}$).
 Collision type 5 represents the drive causing the transmon to leak from $\ket{1}$ to $\ket{2}$ while the fluxonium leaks from $\ket{0}$ to $\ket{3}$.
 Collision type 6 leads to the fluxonium leaking from $\ket{0}$ to $\ket{5}$ via a three-photon transition due to the drive at frequency $\omega_t$.
 To bound each of these collisions, we require that the average leakage $L_1$ to satisfy $L_1 \leq 10^{-3}$.
 The next collisions consider the impact of driving a CR gate between a fluxonium and a target transmon on a spectator transmon at frequency $\oms$.
 Collisions type 7 leads to the drive of the CR gate addressing the neighboring spectator transmon, while type 8 collisions instead cause the spectator transmon to leak from $\ket{1}$ to $\ket{2}$.
 Collision type 9 describes a transition involving both the target and spectator transmon and leading to the fluxonium leaking from $\ket{0}$ to $\ket{4}$.
-To bound collisions type 8 and 9, we require again that the resulting average leakage from the computational states is sufficiently small, that is, $L_1 \leq 10^{-3}$.
-Collision type 7 is not bounded by performing simulations around the collision and is instead taken to be approximately a factor of $\sqrt{2}$ smaller than the bound for collision type 8, motivated by the ratio of the matrix elements of these two transitions.
-We also note that the bounds between the collisions driving the $\ket{0}$ to $\ket{1}$ and $\ket{1}$ to $\ket{2}$ transitions on a spectator transmon presented in~Ref.~\cite{Hertzberg2021} follow a similar ratio.
-Collision types 4 and 5 are separated by only $\approx 50 \, \mathrm{MHz}$ for the targeted fluxonium parameters.
+To extract the bounds around collision type 7, we prepare the spectator transmon in $\ket{0}$ and the control and target qubits in the state $P_c/2$ and require that the population in $\ket{1}$ of the spectator qubit after the gate to be below $10^{-3}$.
+Finally, to bound collisions type 8 and 9, we require again that the resulting average leakage from the computational states is sufficiently small, that is, $L_1 \leq 10^{-3}$.
+We note that collision types 4 and 5 are separated by only $\approx 50 \, \mathrm{MHz}$ for the targeted fluxonium parameters.
 A sufficiently strong drive ($\epsd/2\pi \geq 300 \, \mathrm{MHz}$) leads to a (drive-strength dependent) detuning of the qubit frequencies, which can lead to the frequencies of these two collisions to shift closer to each other.
 In such a case, we instead place a single bound around collision type 4, which also includes collision type 5, and ensures that the resulting leakage $L_1 \leq 10^{-3}$ outside of this window.